-Detailed ordering information is available from your local Endress+Hauser sales center for national approvals, which are based on the OIML certificates, for applications with liquids other than water, cryogenic liquids or gases.
+Detailed ordering information is available from your local Endress+Hauser sales center for national approvals, which are based on the OIML certificates, for applications with liquids other than water or gases.

-P More information is provided in the supplementary documentation.
+A More information is provided in the supplementary documentation.